 There are a variety of special majors available to those interested in the field of biology.

 These are special majors that combine some of the requirements from two separate departments.
+They are created by the student in consultation with the Chairs of the two departments (or the Associate Chair, in the case of Biology), and must be approved by the Associate Dean of the Faculty.
 See The College Catalog for more information.
-They are created by the student in consultation with the Chairs of the two departments.

 The Biology Department has a special relationship with the Psychology Department, formalized in the Biological Foundations of Behavior Program for students interested in the relationship between biology and behavior.
-Also, see the College Catalog.
-Bfb majors may concentrate in either animal behavior or neuroscience.
+BFB majors may concentrate in either animal behavior or neuroscience.
 The animal behavior concentration is recommended for those interested in the influence of biological factors primarily at the organismal and population levels.
 An evolutionary and ecological approach to understanding behavior and cognition is emphasized.
 The neuroscience concentration is recommended for those interested in cellular, physiological, endocrinological and biochemical mechanisms underlying behavior and nervous system function.
 Students interested in this major should contact (Psychology) or (Biology).

 These require the completion of the major requirements in two departments.